Skip to content

 53:06

-Sources: CIES Football Observatory, Opta Sports.
-"Effective playing time" = ball in play, excluding all stoppages.
+Sources: CIES Football Observatory, Opta / The Analyst.
+Figures are representative estimates; "effective playing time" = ball in play, excluding all stoppages.

 You're paying for 90 minutes.
 You're getting ~55.
 That's a 39% markup on dead time.
 If a restaurant charged you for a full steak and brought out 61% of one, you'd flip the table.